 The pretty town of Vodnjan (or Digano in Italian) is located in the pretty Istrian interior, about 12km north of Pula.
-It is home to about 6,000 people and its quaint, winding streets, Italianate architecture and colourful street art make it very suitable for a day trip in Istria.
+It is home to about 6,000 people and its quaint, winding streets, Italianate architecture and colourful street art make it very suitable for a day trip within Istria.

 Why do we also mention the Italian name of Vodjnan?
 Italians are a minority group in Istria, with several tens of thousands of Istrian Italians living in the Croatian county.
 Istria itself was originally populated by the Roman Histri tribe and was also long-controlled by the Venetian Empire; it was also part of Italy for parts of the 20th century (during the World Wars).
 Around 15% of the population of Vodnjan have Italian as their first language.